 Personas tell stories about users so that people in the organisation can understand the user and what the user wants.

-Personas provide powerful (yet quick and simple) guidance for making strategic and planning decisions.
+Personas provide powerful (yet quick and simple) guidance for making strategic planning decisions.
 They capture the most important information about each user group, typically including:

 Social media for business